 Welcome to Hastings Early Music Festival:

-Sound of Times traces music back through time from Monteverdi to Bach and Vivaldi to Schubert .
-The Festival aims to venture beyond traditional classical music boundaries, bridging the gap between audiences and performers through Open Rehearsals and Workshops.
-These explore the composers’ world and performers’ working process, giving insight into how this music has stood the test of time.
+Now in its fourth year, the festival returns in October bringing international performers to Hastings for concerts at Kino Teatr.
+Sound of Times traces music back through time from Beethoven to Mozart and Schumann to Schubert .
+The Festival aims to venture beyond traditional classical music boundaries, bridging the gap between audiences and performers through ‘Artists in Conversation’.
+This is where we explore the composers world and performers working process, giving insight into how this music has stood the test of time.

 Artistic Director, Jane Gordon